PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

    ![Select Clusters from menu then select Create Cluster.](media/azure-databricks-create-cluster-button.png)

-5. On the Create New Cluster form, provide the following:
+5. On the Create New Cluster form, provide the following: You can skip Advanced Options and this will be handled in the Notebook for the sake of workshop.

    - **Cluster Name**: lab